frame-lang/frame-docs/getting_started/basics.rst

 Whitespace, Formatting, Expressions and Statements
 --------

-Frame synatax does not require nor restrict any particular use of whitespace for formatting.
+Frame syntax does not require nor restrict any particular use of whitespace for formatting.
 As Frame's grammar does not require it, Frame does not have any need for a token to indicate the end of a statement (like ';').

 Frame expressions are typical syntax constructs that return values.
 No control structure syntax serves